Local approximation of multipartite quantum measurements: Main Result

-Any quantum measurement $\MC$ may be thought of as a positive operator-valued measure, or POVM, which consists of a set of positive semidefinite operators, $E_j\ge0$, individually referred to as POVM elements.
-These operators satisfy
+Any quantum measurement ${\cal M}$ may be thought of as a positive operator-valued measure, or POVM.
+A POVM consists of a set of operators, $E_j\ge0$, individually referred to as a POVM element.
+Each $E_j$ is a positive semidefinite operator, denoted as $E_j\ge0$, which means simply that the eigenvalues of $E_j$ are all non-negative.
+These operators satisfy a completeness relation,

-where $|\MC|$ is the number of POVM elements in $\MC$, assumed to be countable, and $\IC_\HC$ is the identity operator on Hilbert space $\HC$, of finite dimension $D$, describing states of the quantum system being measured.
-We will also assume throughout that if each subset of POVM elements that are proportional to each other are combined into a single one equal to their sum, then the reduced number of elements is finite.
+where $|{\cal M}|$ is the number of POVM elements in ${\cal M}$, and ${\cal I}_{\cal H}$ is the identity operator on Hilbert space ${\cal H}$, of finite dimension $D$, describing states of the quantum system being measured.

-An LOCC protocol implements an overall measurement $\MC$ through a sequence of intermediate, local measurements by the individual parties.
+An LOCC protocol implements an overall measurement ${\cal M}$ through a sequence of intermediate, local measurements by the individual parties.
 Such a protocol consists of one party making a measurement on their local system and then communicating the outcome of that measurement to the other parties.
 This is followed, according to a pre-approved plan, by the next party making a measurement and communicating the result to the others.
-Notice that only one party measures at a time, and they continue on measuring and sharing classical information for however many rounds, possibly involving an infinite number, as is necessary.
+Notice that only one party measures at a time, and they continue measuring and sharing classical information for however many rounds, possibly an infinite number, as is necessary.